|15/09/2017||Visite du Branchage 2017|

 Proposed Speed Map.pdf

-The Corps of Drums (Air Training Corps) will officially open the event where there will be many stalls both inside and outside the Parish Hall, selling an array of Christmas goodies for all the family.
-There will be entertainment throughout the afternoon, including both La Moye and Mont Nicolle School Choirs singing at various times, Les Quennevais School Steel Band, local band "Run for Cover" and the "Jersey Lillies".
+There will be many stalls both inside and outside the Parish Hall, selling an array of Christmas goodies for all the family.
+There will be entertainment throughout the afternoon, including the Parish schools and churches.

 Local Hotels/Restaurants will be providing their very own versions of Jersey Bean Crocks as well as various soups for people to buy, as well as mulled wine and mince pies.
 Father Christmas will also be visiting courtesy of the Jersey Round Table at 3.40 p.m.

-There will be various forms of entertainment for children including a bouncy castle, face painting and other activities organised by the St Brelade's Youth Project & Pathway.
-For adults, people can take part in taster games of Petanque as well as strolling round the stalls buying some great Christmas gifts.
-The afternoon will be rounded off with a firework display, with the Fayre finishing at 6.00 p.m.
-All monies raised will be donated between four local charities / organisations, who are Pathways, 10th Jersey (St Brelade) Scout Group, Les Quennevais Steel Band and the RNLI in memory of Mark Le Riche.
+There will be various forms of entertainment for children including a bouncy castle, face painting and other activities organised by the St Brelade's Youth Project & Pathways.
+For adults, people can take part in taster games of Petanque as well as strolling around the stalls buying some great Christmas gifts.
+All monies raised will be donated between four local charities / organisations, who are ABC (After Breast Care), Les Amis Day Services, St Brelade's Youth Project, and St Brelade's Battle of Flowers.

 |17/10/2016||10% Surcharge added to late payments TODAY|